ShareX/sharex.github.io/privacy-policy.md

 Please take the time to familiarize yourself with these documents to understand how your information is handled when utilizing our services.

-Users are able to contact the development team via https://github.com/ShareX/ShareX/issues
+Users are able to contact the development team via [GitHub issues](https://github.com/ShareX/ShareX/issues).

 ## Website